KarateJB/Seminar/CSharp Async/README.md

 6. Async-Await is Syntactic sugar, it uses Task(TAP) in the underlying structure.
 7. .NET Core will use Async in default.
 8. HttpClient is Thread-safe, can be static at async environment.
+9. Task.Wait() can results in DeadLock in some cases.
+Await won't block caller's thread.
+10. `return await Task.FromResult("xxxxx")` won't create a new thread, and it ok in calling non-async methods in async method.
+11. Do not create:
+    - async void MyMethod(): Fire and forget, cannot get the status and exception of the thread even if it crashes!
+    - async string MyMethod(): Not returning Task!
+12. Async can make good use of CPU and enable more concurrent requests in the same time in ASP.NET
+13. `Task.WaitAll()` will return `AggregateException`, `Task.WhenAll()` will return `Exception` with index 0.

 ### Hyper Threading: